-This is no doubt the most frustrating problem to have, oftentimes on arrival after wires/connections shake loose in transit.
+Your motor not working can be a frustrating problem to have.
+Causes vary, however, sometimes wires/connections can shake loose in transit.
 Don’t worry, we will resolve this together with some troubleshooting.

-If you can access a 2nd 48V ebike you can sometimes expedite the resolution:
+If you can access a 2nd 48V ebike this will expedite the resolution

 - Do you own 2 ebikes?

-Background Information (If you need to email us, please answer the questions below to get ahead and a quicker resolution)
+If you need to email us, please answer the questions below to get ahead and a quicker resolution.

 - Is there an error code on the the Display? (if yes, please explain) An error code number between 20-30 will be showing.
 Error codes are very helpful in expediting the resolution.
 They may only show up immediately after the error occurs and not be on the screen later, though the motor will remain non-functioning.

 Did anything recently happen that may be related to the issue?